Yen Lightsey

 L. M. "Yen" Lightsey was a college football player.

 Clemson

 Yen Lightsey was a prominent tackle and guard for the Clemson Tigers of Clemson University, selected All-Southern in 1919 and 1920.
 He was inducted into the Clemson Athletic Hall of Fame in 1976.
-Lightsey was named to an All-Clemson team from 1869-1935 chosen by the Capitol City Newspaper Sportswriters.
+Lightsey was named to an All-Clemson team from 1869 to 1935 chosen by the Capitol City Newspaper Sportswriters.